A data analyst should always keep in mind an important fact that data is only as helpful as it is understandable.

 The choice of color is a significant factor in creating effective charts.
 A good set of colors will highlight the story you want the data to tell, while a poor one will hide or distract from a visualization’s purpose.

-Color is a fantastic tool when properly used.
+A color is a fantastic tool when properly used.
 Not only does it confuse, but it can misdirect the reader if misused.
 Use it wisely in the visualization design.

 - To display the same form of data, use a single color: If a bar chart indicates sales month by month, use a single color.
 But if you compare sales from last year with sales from this year in a clustered table, you can use a different color for each year.
 The accent color may also be used to highlight an important data point.